freifunkh/site/README.md

 git clone https://github.com/freifunkh/site

 # if you want to test packages in ffh-packages, you
-# need to adjust PACKAGES_HANNOVER_COMMIT in site/modules here
+# need to adjust PACKAGES_HANNOVER_COMMIT to the
+# lastest commit id in site/modules now
 vi site/modules

 mkdir logs